-If the Park Board had to vote today on the city's proposal to dredge Elmhurst's parks for stormwater detention, park Commissioner Vince Spaeth would vote no.
+If the Park Board had to vote today on the city's proposal to excavate Elmhurst's parks for stormwater detention, park Commissioner Vince Spaeth would vote no.

-"If I had to make a decision right now, I probably couldn't support any of it because it's all coming one-sided from (the city)," he said at Wednesday's Park Board meeting.
+"If I had to make a decision right now, I probably couldn't support any of it because it's all coming one-sided from (the city)," he said at the Wednesday, Aug.
+28, Park Board meeting.
 "They want to use the parks—our jewels—and I want to protect our parks."

-Related: Park Board Not Yet Sold on City's Plan to Dredge Parks for Flood Remediation
+Related: Park Board Not Yet Sold on City's Plan to Excavate Parks for Flood Remediation

 Spaeth, who called the city's plan a "bandaid," is not alone.
 In fact, all seven Park Board members have plenty of concerns about the plan.

 The city also is proposing dredging three School District 205 properties.
 A committee composed of District 205 School Board members Shannon Ebner and Chris Blum, Park Board members Spaeth and Bob Howard, and Aldermen Dannee Polomsky and Jim Kennedy was formed earlier this month.

 Spaeth is hoping the committee discussion will "morph into something bigger."

 "When we get all these smart people in the room, they're going to feed off each other, develop these ideas that are in their infancy now," he said.